mrfdev/CMI/Resources/FAQ/cmi-more-msg-commands.md

 This is not yet an FAQ message on the CMI Discord @ https://discord.gg/dDMamN4

-**CMI can do more /msg commands like /w, /whisper and /tell**, this is the recommended setup that works well with other plugins on Spigot/Paper 1.16.5
+**CMI can do more /msg commands like /w, /whisper and /tell**, this is the recommended setup that works well with other plugins on Spigot/Paper 1.16.5 and yes, you can use CMI extending msgs with CMI 9 on Spigot 1.17.
 - Buy and Install CMI (<https://www.spigotmc.org/resources/3742/>)
 - Take the server offline with `/stop`, and backup your (server) data before making any changes.